-- Identify and compare technical and practical issues related to the area of course specialization. - Outline annotated bibliography of research demonstrating scholarly skills. - Prepare a well organized report employing elements of technical writing and critical thinking - Demonstrate the ability to describe, interpret and analyze technical issues and develop competence in presenting.
+At the end of the course, the student will be able to Identify and compare technical and practical issues related to the area of course specialization.
+Summarize annotated bibliography of research demonstrating academic skills.
+Prepare a well organized report employing elements of technical writing and critical thinking.
+Demonstrate the ability to describe, interpret and analyze technical issues and develop proficiency in presenting.